Mechanisms for belief elicitation without ground truth

 \textbf{Learning and adversarial behavior:} \textcite{feng_peer_2022} discuss the role of learning in sequential Peer-Prediction.
-This more generally begs the question of how learning may impact behavior in IEWV mechanisms as most of the literature focuses only on the situation where elicitation occurs at one point in time.
-They find that the Correlated Agreement mechanism still provides a truthful equilibrium if subjects are assumed to exhibit reward-based learning behavior. \textcite{liu_sequential_2017} also propose a mechanism that can benefit from sequential reporting.
-Their model also incorporates subjects choice to be effortful but is limited to binary information.
+Most of the literature focuses one-shot elicitation, so it is not clear what the effect of repeated interaction is. \textcite{feng_peer_2022} find that the Correlated Agreement mechanism still provides a truthful equilibrium if respondents are assumed to exhibit reward-based learning behavior. \textcite{liu_sequential_2017} also propose a mechanism that can benefit from sequential reporting.
+Their model also incorporates respondents choice to be effortful but is limited to binary reports.

-\textcite{schoenebeck_information_2021} look into IEWV in a Peer-Prediction setting where crowds contain adversarial agents.
-The paper by \textcite{schoenebeck_information_2021} draws upon literature in artificial intelligence, where there is a lot of research on identifying adversarial data.
-Using methods from robust learning when data is partly generated by adversarial subjects, the authors develop a mechanism that is supposedly more robust to such deviations.
-This is not only a problem in the absence of access to ground truth.
-Thus, this line of research may be interesting in standard elicitation settings too.

-\textcite{liu_surrogate_2022} study a different class of belief elicitation mechanisms where \textit{some} noisy information on truth exists.
-The authors draw upon algorithms for unsupervised learning in artificial intelligence that also need to verify data as correct.
+\textcite{schoenebeck_information_2021} draw upon methods from robust learning to identify adversarial reports. \textcite{liu_surrogate_2022} study a different class of belief elicitation mechanisms where the principal has access to \textit{some} noisy information on truth.
+The authors build upon algorithms for unsupervised learning that also need to verify data as correct.
 They couple this with the use of Peer-Prediction mechanisms to elicit probabilistic beliefs.